Safe-on-L2 Treasury: One Org, Many Chains, One Set of Books (2026)

 Safe-on-L2 Treasury: One Org, Many Chains, One Set of Books

-- A Safe is deployed per network — same address ≠ same Safe unless deterministically deployed and still identically configured.
+- A Safe is deployed per network — same address does not mean same Safe unless it was deterministically deployed and is still identically configured.

-- Owner sets / modules can diverge per chain over time — verify each chain's Safe separately.
+- Owner sets and modules can diverge per chain over time, so verify each chain's Safe separately.

-- Cross-L2 treasury is a completeness problem: every Safe on every chain must be inventoried.
+- Cross-L2 treasury is a completeness problem: every Safe on every chain has to be inventoried.

-- Cross-L2 transfers = bridge / burn-and-mint — pair into one internal movement, not unrelated out/in.
+- Cross-L2 transfers are bridge or burn-and-mint events — pair them into one internal movement, not an unrelated outflow and inflow.

-- Per-chain finality matters — model the withdrawal-in-progress state; don't double-count in-flight funds.
+- Per-chain finality matters: model the withdrawal-in-progress state and don't double-count in-flight funds.

-- Accounting is the output of getting completeness + classification + finality right.
+- Accounting is the output of getting completeness, classification, and finality right — not the starting point.

 Same address is not the same Safe

 A Safe is a smart contract deployed per network.
 The same address on two chains is the "same" Safe only if it was deployed deterministically with identical setup — and even then, the owner set and modules can diverge as each chain's Safe is changed independently over time.
-Assuming same-address-different-chain = guaranteed-identical is a dangerous treasury assumption.
-Verify each chain's Safe configuration separately (owners, threshold, modules).
+Assuming same-address-different-chain means guaranteed-identical is a dangerous treasury assumption.
+Verify each chain's Safe configuration separately: owners, threshold, and enabled modules.

 Completeness across L2s

 An organisation typically runs multiple Safes across multiple L2s (and L1).
 A treasury view that covers some chains but not others understates holdings and breaks reconciliation.
-Each chain's Safe is a separate inventory item.
-Cross-L2 completeness — every Safe on every chain enumerated — is the precondition before any consolidated treasury number means anything (the multi-chain completeness discipline, applied to Safes).
+Each chain's Safe is a separate inventory item, and cross-L2 completeness — every Safe on every chain enumerated — is the precondition before any consolidated treasury number means anything (the multi-chain completeness discipline, applied to Safes).

 Cross-L2 movements are paired events